Arthur Harari: Personal life

 Harari is the grandson of the Egyptian-French actor Clément Harari.
 His older brother, Tom, is a cinematographer.
 His younger brother, Lucas, is a graphic novelist.
 Harari is Jewish.

 Harari is in a relationship with director Justine Triet, with whom he has two children.
 Harari co-wrote the screenplays for her films Sibyl (2019) and Anatomy of a Fall (2023), the latter of which received the Palme d'Or at the 2023 Cannes Film Festival.

+Political beliefs

 In December 2023, alongside 50 other filmmakers, Harari signed an open letter published in Libération demanding a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip, and for a humanitarian corridor into Gaza to be established for humanitarian aid, and the release of hostages.
 At the 29th Lumière Awards ceremony on 22 January 2024, Harari commented that he was "disgusted by what the Israeli government is doing in Gaza".
 He also condemned the 7 October Hamas-led attack on Israel but further "argued that the responsibility to end the war in Gaza lies with the Israeli leadership".